blockbuilder97/blockbuilder97/README.md

 Co-Founder of Layer2 Talent: Director of Technical Recrutiment

-- To foudners...I'm here to make your technical hiring initiative go burrrr.
+- Founders...I built a hiring protcol to make your technical hiring initiative go burrrr.
-- To engineers...
+- Engineers...
 I will find you and we will talk about crypto.

 How to reach me .....